 In June 2019, Apple boosted its self-driving efforts by acquiring Drive.ai, a start-up in the field.
 Confirmed by Apple, the purchase bought Apple dozens of employees from the company, along with the startup's cars and other unspecified assets.

-While terms of the deal were not revealed, Drive.ai was valued at approximately $200 million in 2017, with the purchase price possibly within that ballpark.
+While terms of the deal were not revealed, Drive.ai was valued at approximately $200 million in 2017, with the purchase price possible within that ballpark.

 In July 2018, former Apple employee Xiaolang Zhang pleaded not guilty to accusations of trade theft.
 Specifically, the theft of a 25-page schematic of a circuit board designed for use in autonomous vehicles.